Connecticut Museum of Culture and History

 The Connecticut Museum of Culture and History, formerly the Connecticut Historical Society, is a private, non-profit organization that serves as the official state historical society of Connecticut.
-Established in Hartford in 1825, the Connecticut Museum is one of the oldest historical societies in the US.
+Founded in Hartford 1825, it ranks among the oldest historical societies in the United States.

 The Connecticut Museum of Culture and History is a non-profit museum, library, archive and education center that is open to the public.
 It houses a research center containing 270,000 artifacts and graphics and over 100,000 books and pamphlets.
 It holds one of the largest costume and textile collections in New England.
-It was known as the Connecticut Historical Society from its founding until 2023.
+It carried the name Connecticut Historical Society from its establishment until 2023.

 History

 In 1825, a petition signed by citizens of Connecticut including Thomas Robbins, John Trumbull, Thomas Day, and William W. Ellsworth, was presented to the Connecticut General Assembly, calling for the establishment of a society to preserve historical materials.
 The General Assembly gave its consent, and the Connecticut Historical Society was established to collect objects important to the history of the Connecticut, and the United States more generally.
 The first elected officers were Trumbull, Day, Robbins, Thomas Church Brownell and Walter Mitchell.

 With the rise in prominence of Hartford in the 1820s, the society's committee decided to house its first meetings in the city.
 Yet despite a flurry of activity, the society became inactive after 1825 and it was not until 1839 when new interest regained.
 The first official quarters for the Connecticut Historical Society were over a store at 124 Main Street in Hartford.

 The society's new ideals and direction were spearheaded by educationalist Henry Barnard, who recommended that the society enroll members from around the state, encouraged a history and genealogy magazine and retrieved speakers for lectures who could address groups throughout Connecticut.

 As its collections expanded, the historical society moved into a room in the newly built Wadsworth Athenaeum in 1843.
 By 1844, the collections had grown to include 250 bound volumes of newspapers, 6,000 pamphlets, and various collections of manuscripts, coins, portraits and furniture.
 New officers were elected including David D. Field.
 The Historical Society appointed Thomas Robbins as its first librarian because of his extensive book collection and antiquarian expertise.